Employment programme gives hope to new graduates in Jordan

 - Through the programme, one third of interns have received permanent job offers.

-- The programme will soon be expanded from three governorates to six.
+- In its second phase, the project will be expanded from three governorates to six.

 But unfortunately, also like many Jordanian youth, he was unemployed after graduating from university in 2010.
 Although he graduated with good grades, he was not equipped with the required skills for the job market.